Review your offer of admission.

 After accepting the offer of admission and paying your deposit, you can claim your GW e-mail account through the Virtual Help Desk's Account Center.
 See the Help Desk Account Center for detailed instructions and online assistance.

 Review appropriate sections of the University Bulletin and Schedules of Classes.

 Academic policies, course descriptions, degree requirements, fee information and financial regulations are provided in the University Bulletin.
-Schedules of classes for the upcoming semester are also provided online.
+For the upcoming semesters, Schedules of Classes are also provided online.

 Contact your academic adviser.

 Following the instructions provided by your admissions or dean's office, contact the appropriate faculty member in your academic program to discuss your course selection for the upcoming semester.